 “There may have been things that have happened in the past, things that didn’t go well, where communication didn’t happen,” Honsal said.
 “We’re learning from past mistakes, trying not to repeat that in the future.”

 Lastra’s perception that local police didn’t put enough effort into her mother’s case isn’t unique.
 Lucchesi said the report found deep mistrust toward law enforcement among Indigenous women.

-- Low-wage workers in California can’t afford to take family leave.
-This bill seeks to change that.
+- Low-wage Californians can’t afford to take family leave — this vetoed bill sought to help

 - For moms, back to school is not back to normal